khairul-01/Super_Market_Billing_System/README.md

 # Super_Market_Billing_System
-This project is about Super Market Billing System C++ codding.
+This project is about Super Market Billing System using C++ codding.

 In this project, there is Super market main menu where administrator or buyer can choose their option.
 Administrator, after log